WildCodeSchool/reims-0918-js-tackle-swap/README.md

 #### Modules:

-First go to the back file and use the following command to install packages.
+First go to the back folder and use the following command to install packages.

 ```
 npm install